osrf/uctf/doc/run_cloud/readme.md

 **NOTE**: this step might be tied into the Game Director.

 ## Stop a game
-To stop a game, just give a Ctrl-C to the `roslaunch` and `arbiter_start.py` commands that you started.
+To stop a game, just give a Ctrl-C to the `roslaunch`  commands that you started.

-**NOTE**: this step might be tied into the Game Director.

 ## Start a new game
 You can reuse the machines from a round for multiple games.
 Just stop and start Gazebo and the Arbiter.